gpratte/texastoc-v2/README.md

 # texastoc-v2
-Refactor version 1.
-Version 2 will be spring boot and Angular.
+Refactor version 1 to version 2.
+Version 2 will be Spring Boot.

-The application code written was to fix a test case.

-TDD (JUnit) for class/method testing and mocking out external references.
+TDD (JUnit) for class/method testing employing mocking out external references.

 BDD (Cucumber) for integration testing the endpoints using an embedded H2 database.

+The only application code that was written was code to fix a failing test case (i.e. wrote the tests first).

 # Run tests
 In IntelliJ the JUnit tests in the application module run with no extra configuration.